mahmudnibir/Ghost-Proxy/README.md

-# **GoLogin_auto_proxy 🚀**
+# **Ghost Proxy 🚀**

-Welcome to **GoLogin_auto_proxy**!
+Welcome to **Ghost Proxy**!
 This Python script is designed to automate the management and execution of proxy profiles in GoLogin.
 With just a few commands, you can handle everything from profile creation to proxy assignment and web interactions, all controlled by your voice! 🎤✨

 ## **Features**